daattali/beautiful-jekyll/_posts/2017-06-08-introduction-to-image-processing-with-scikit-image.md

 Skimage also supports conversion of images from one colorspace to other.

-The list below shows only the frequently used colorspace convertions.
+The list below shows only the frequently used colorspace conversions.

 1. **rgb2hsv**
     The is used to convert from RGB to HSV space.